gkvoelkl/python-sonic/README.rst

     sleep(1)
     play(79)

-In more tratitional music notation
+In more traditional music notation

 .. code:: ipython3